Campaign Tools and Information

 |Anoka County Geographic Information System (GIS)

-Maps showing precinct, county commissioner, legislative and senate district boundaries are available through the Anoka County Geographic Information System (GIS) department.
-Visit their website HERE or contact them by phone at (763) 324-3200.
+Maps showing precinct, county commissioner, legislative and senate district boundaries are available through the Anoka County Geographic Information System (GIS) Opens a New Window. department.

 |Minnesota Secretary of State

 Maps showing legislative, county, city, township, and school district boundaries are available through the Minnesota Secretary of State’s office.

 The precinct finder Opens a New Window. contains voting districts by street name and house number ranges.
 By looking up a certain address, users can identify various voting districts associated with that address.
 Voting districts include precinct, ward, MCD code, county number, congressional, legislative, state senate, judicial, county commissioner, city/township, school district and county determined special districts.

 You may purchase the precinct finder database Opens a New Window. from the Office of the Secretary of State Opens a New Window. .